mazaherireza/homa/README.md

 # Homa

-## A personal website, for Homa Rousta an Iranian Actress.
+A personal website for Homa Rousta, an Iranian Actress.